JohnnyBarber/web_server/README.md

-This appliation is run with Flask Framework, template provided by Volt
+This appliation uses Flask Framework, template is provided by Volt